 Charging Point History

-The UK service area regulations contained no reference to charging points until 2013, even though operators had been fitting them since before the previous regulations were written.
+The UK service area regulations contained no reference to charging points until 2013, even though operators had been fitting them since 2007.
 Despite this, the 2013 update merely said that it encouraged operators to provide recharging facilities and alternative fuel technologies.
-This received fawning media coverage.
+This weak commitment received fawning media coverage.

 At the same time the regulations were updated to acknowledge that there is an official symbol for electric vehicle charging points, and to advise that this can be used on motorway signs to advertise the facility.
-In most cases, it is substituted for another food brand.
+In most cases, this symbol is substituted for another food brand.

 Providing an electric vehicle charging point finally became a mandatory obligation of motorway service areas in 2017.
 The announcement came with much government fanfare, even though just about every motorway service area already had one.
 In fact not only did most motorway service areas already have one, but Little Chef had already created a network of about 80 chargers which covered many major A-roads, and would go on to outlive their brand.

 In March 2019, Highways England awarded BP Chargemaster and Swarco a £2.8million contract to install new charging points at public locations close to the major road network.